data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/onedrive.md

       behaviour may also prevent you from deleting them.
 If you want to delete OneNote files or otherwise want them to show up in directory listing, set this option.

-   --onedrive-list-chunk
-      Size of listing chunk.

-   --onedrive-link-scope
-      Set the scope of the links created by the link command.

-      Examples:
-         | anonymous    | Anyone with the link has access, without needing to sign in.
-                        | This may include people outside of your organization.
-                        | Anonymous link support may be disabled by an administrator.
-         | organization | Anyone signed into your organization (tenant) can use the link to get access.
-                        | Only available in OneDrive for Business and SharePoint.

-   --onedrive-link-type
-      Set the type of the links created by the link command.

-      Examples:
-         | view  | Creates a read-only link to the item.
-         | edit  | Creates a read-write link to the item.
-         | embed | Creates an embeddable link to the item.

-   --onedrive-link-password
-      Set the password for links created by the link command.

-      At the time of writing this only works with OneDrive personal paid accounts.

-   --onedrive-token
-      OAuth Access Token as a JSON blob.

-   --onedrive-server-side-across-configs
-      Allow server-side operations (e.g. copy) to work across different onedrive configs.

-      This will only work if you are copying between two OneDrive *Personal* drives AND the files to copy are already shared between them.
-In other cases, rclone will fall back to normal copy (which will be slightly slower).

    --onedrive-hash-type
       Specify the hash in use for the backend.